 Physical Characteristics

-Chaenomeles japonica is a deciduous Shrub growing to 1 m (3ft 3in) by 2 m (6ft).
+Chaenomeles japonica is a deciduous Shrub growing to 1 m (3ft 3in) by 2 m (6ft) at a medium rate.

-It is hardy to zone 5 and is not frost tender.
-It is in flower in April, and the seeds ripen from Nov to January.
-The flowers are hermaphrodite (have both male and female organs) and are pollinated by Bees.
+See above for USDA hardiness.
+It is hardy to UK zone 5 and is not frost tender.
+It is in flower in April, and the seeds ripen from November to January.
+The species is hermaphrodite (has both male and female organs) and is pollinated by Bees.

 Suitable for: light (sandy), medium (loamy) and heavy (clay) soils, prefers well-drained soil and can grow in heavy clay soil.
-Suitable pH: acid, neutral and basic (alkaline) soils.
+Suitable pH: mildly acid, neutral and basic (mildly alkaline) soils.
 It can grow in full shade (deep woodland) semi-shade (light woodland) or no shade.
 It prefers moist soil.
 It can tolerate atmospheric pollution.

 Habitats